 return timestamp + ('0000' + nonce++).slice(-5);

 Each API key has a separate nonce, and the nonce value is persistent, so the most recently used nonce will remain the same even if an API key is not used for some time.

-Note that it is not possible to reset the nonce for a specific key back to 0.
-In the event that a nonce value becomes invalid (such as accidentally using a UNIX timestamp far into the future), the solution would be to delete the relevant API key and create a new API key with a new starting nonce value of 0.
+Note: It is not possible to reset the nonce for a specific key back to 0.
+In the event that a nonce value becomes invalid (such as accidentally using a UNIX timestamp far into the future), the solution would be to delete the relevant API key and generate a new API key pair with a new starting nonce value of 0.